nickj609/GameModeManager/README.md

 # GameModeManager
-This plugin was inspired by the use of the [CS2 Modded Dedicated Server by Kus](https://github.com/kus/cs2-modded-server) and the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).
+A Counter-Strike 2 server plugin inspired by the [CS2 Modded Dedicated Server by Kus](https://github.com/kus/cs2-modded-server) and the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).
+This plugin simplifies game mode management and enhances your server's experience.

 ## Description
-GameModeManager is a simple Counter-Strike 2 server plugin designed to update any maplist.txt file based on the current game mode and/or map group.
-In addition to enabling the default map cycle, it also provides RTV compatability and allows for any RTV plugin to be used.
+GameModeManager streamlines your Counter-Strike 2 server administration with these features:

+- **Dynamic Map Lists:** Automatically updates your maplist.txt file based on the current game mode or map group, eliminating manual map changes.
+- **RTV Compatibility:** Works seamlessly with your chosen RTV plugin, ensuring smooth rock-the-vote functionality.
+- **Customizable Game Modes:** Easily define your server's game mode list and switch between them effortlessly using admin commands.

 ## Requirements
 - Counter-Strike 2